 Southend High School for Girls acknowledges the importance of considering wider environmental factors in a child's life that may be a threat to their safety and/or welfare.
-This is known as Contextual Safeguarding and is referred to in Working Together to Safeguard Children (2018); and in Keeping Children safe in Education (2023).
+This is known as Contextual Safeguarding and is referred to in Working Together to Safeguard Children (2018); and in Keeping Children safe in Education (2024).
 The school assesses the risks and issues in the wider community when considering the well-being and safety of its pupils.
-KCSIE (2023), paragraph 23 says:
+KCSIE (2024), paragraph 21 says:

-'Children can be at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.'
+'All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.'